-- a) Wayside pits and quarries and portable asphalt plants used on public authority contracts will be permitted in any land use designations on Schedule 'A' Land Use Plan without requiring an amendment to this Plan, rezoning or development permit under the Planning Act.
+- a) Wayside pits and quarries and portable asphalt plants used on public authority contracts will be permitted in any land use designation on Schedule 2 without requiring an amendment to this Plan, rezoning or development permit under the Planning Act.
 When reviewing an application for such a feature, the Town shall consider the following: - i.
-The site is not designated Environmental Protection on Schedule A of this Plan; - ii.
-The use is in keeping with Provincial legislation, policies and appropriate guidelines; and, - iii.
+The site is not designated Environmental Protection on Schedule 2 of this Plan: - ii.
+The use is in keeping with Provincial legislation, policies, and appropriate guidelines; and - iii.
 The proponent mitigates potential negative impacts of the extracts and/or operations on surrounding and/or sensitive land uses.